sjkcarnahan/frames/README.md

 7) extensability and good user experience

 Inspiration:
-If it isn't clear yet, this project intends to take strong inspiration from [mpusz/units](https://github.com/mpusz/units) due to that libraries professionalism and expertise in implementing well-executed and practical code in a complex library related to this project.
+If it isn't clear yet, this project intends to take strong inspiration from [mpusz/units](https://github.com/mpusz/units) due to that library's professionalism and expertise in implementing well-executed and practical code in a complex library related to this project.
 It should also help in providing compatability between the libraries as the ultimate goal to have a system that includes both strongly typed units and strongly typed coordinate frames.

 If you have ideas or a lot of energy for this project, please email me at sjkcarnahan@gmail.com.